East Texas A&M Lions

-The Texas A&M–Commerce Lions (also TAMUC Lions and formerly East Texas State Lions and ETSU Lions) are the athletic teams that represent Texas A&M University–Commerce, located in Commerce, Texas, in NCAA Division I intercollegiate sports.
+The East Texas A&M Lions (formerly the East Texas State Lions and Texas A&M–Commerce Lions) are the athletic teams that represent East Texas A&M University, located in Commerce, Texas, in NCAA Division I intercollegiate sports.
 The Lions compete as members of the Southland Conference for all 12 varsity sports.
-Texas A&M University–Commerce previously played in the NCAA Division II Lone Star Conference from 1931 to 2022.
+East Texas A&M previously played in the Lone Star Conference from 1931 to 2022.